jarasmar/Learning_Journey_At_Makers/Week-5.md

   - It returns the property temperature to default (20).
 - User story: 'You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.'
   - Create a `energyUsage` protoype that with an if/else condition returns low, medium, or high comparing `this.temperature` to the levels.

+- INTERFACE: HTML/CSS
+- Create all the elements you need to serve as controls and display data on the thermostat.
+- Add your `thermostat.js` file to your document in a `<script>`

 <br>